VerdictAI

 Frequently asked

-How many channels do I actually need in an AV receiver?
+How many channels do I need in an AV receiver?

-Do I need HDMI 2.1 on my AV receiver for gaming?
+Do I need HDMI 2.1 and 8K support for gaming?